 Ann-Marie shares how important it is to treat each parent as an individual, as what works for one person may not for another.

 "It can take time to build up trust with some of the parents, but once they see how our help can benefit them, trust will slowly begin to build.
-Often these parents are angry at the world, especially if their children have been removed.
+Often these parents are angry at the world.
 Once they realise we are only here to help, advise and assist trust begins to come."

 "I am really proud of the service we offer.
 I was a social worker before I started this role - where you don't have time to build these deeper relationships and develop trust - even though you would like to.
 Here I can see the impact the service is having, I can see them growing and I can spot when they need my help."

-Anne- Marie has worried about the parents she supports during the current crisis.
+Ann- Marie worries about the parents she supports during the current crisis.

 "It has meant that physical contact for parents who do not live with their children has been non-existent.
 COVID-19 has isolated a lot of families and the lack of services has not helped.
 This has understandably caused, particularly parents, a lot of distress.
 While the virtual video calls have allowed for contact to happen through a different means, it can be especially difficult for the parents I work with because they want to see their babies or very young children."